John Mellencamp discography

 The following is a comprehensive discography of John Mellencamp, an American singer-songwriter.
-During Mellencamp's more than four decades in the recording industry, he has released 23 studio albums, two live albums, four compilation albums, 69 singles and has appeared on one tribute album and one guest single respectively.
+During Mellencamp's career in the recording industry, he has released 25 studio albums, two live albums, four compilation albums, 71 singles and 55 music videos.

-His 1976 debut album Chestnut Street Incident (credited to the stage name Johnny Cougar) failed to make any significant impact and was therefore considered a major disappointment for his then-record label Mainman.
-Consequently, Johnny Cougar (the artist) was dropped by Mainman.
-Mellencamp was eventually re-signed, this time to Riva Records, and would continue to record under the John Cougar moniker for several more years.
-Mellencamp's first album to chart on the Billboard 200 was the self-titled John Cougar album in 1979, which was certified Gold by the RIAA.
+Mellencamp's first album to chart on the Billboard 200 was the self-titled John Cougar album in 1979; the album was certified gold by the RIAA.
 Mellencamp's major commercial breakthrough came in 1982 with American Fool, which reached number one on the Billboard 200 and yielded two singles, "Hurts So Good" and "Jack & Diane", which reached number two and number one respectively on the Billboard Hot 100.
-American Fool would eventually sell ten million copies worldwide (5 million in the US alone).
-From 1983 to 1987, Mellencamp released three consecutive albums—Uh-Huh (1983), Scarecrow (1985), and The Lonesome Jubilee (1987)—which were all certified Triple Platinum by the RIAA.
-Combined, the three albums spawned sixteen singles, seven of which—"Crumblin' Down", "Pink Houses", "Lonely Ol' Night", "Small Town", "R.O.C.K. in the U.S.A.", "Paper in Fire" and "Cherry Bomb"—became top ten hits in the US.
-In 1997, Mellencamp released his first ever greatest hits collection entitled The Best That I Could Do 1978–1988.
-To date, this compilation has sold six million copies worldwide.
+American Fool would eventually sell 10 million copies worldwide (five million in the US alone).
+From 1983 to 1987, Mellencamp released three consecutive albums—Uh-Huh (1983), Scarecrow (1985), and The Lonesome Jubilee (1987)—which were all certified triple platinum by the RIAA.
+Combined, the three albums spawned sixteen singles, seven of which—"Crumblin' Down", "Pink Houses", "Lonely Ol' Night", "Small Town", "R.O.C.K. in the U.S.A.", "Paper in Fire" and "Cherry Bomb"—became top 10 hits in the US.
+In 1997, Mellencamp released his first-ever greatest hits collection entitled The Best That I Could Do 1978–1988.

-Mellencamp has charted twenty eight singles on the Billboard Hot 100, including twenty two hits in the Top 40, seventeen of which made the Top 20 and ten of those would crack the top 10.
-He has scored twenty two albums on the Billboard 200, including seventeen in the Top 20 and eleven in the Top 10.
-Mellencamp has sold about thirty million albums in the US and over sixty million worldwide.
+Mellencamp has charted 28 singles on the Billboard Hot 100, including 22 hits in the Top 40, 17 in the Top 20 and 10 in the top 10.
+He has scored 22 albums on the Billboard 200, including 17 in the Top 20 and 11 in the Top 10.
+Mellencamp has sold about 30 million albums in the US and over 60 million worldwide.